- Cancer Information

-- Take care when moving around – you may be more prone to trip and fall if your feet are numb or your legs are weak.
+- Take care when moving around – you may be more likely to trip and fall if your feet are numb or your legs are weak.

-- Use gloves and warm socks to keep your hands and feet warm, or soak your hands and feet in warm water to relieve symptoms.
+- Wear gloves and socks to keep hands and feet warm, or soak your hands and feet in warm water to relieve symptoms.

-- Use your elbow to check water temperature so you don’t scald yourself.
+- Use your elbow to check the water temperature so you don’t scald yourself.

 - Talk to an occupational therapist about aids that may help (e.g. posts to raise the sheets off your feet if they’re irritated by the weight of the sheets).